-It’s through this mediated screen that we are now seeing the Democratic presidential field narrow to three, and Hillary Clinton widening her lead over Vermont Sen. Bernie Sanders in Iowa by a margin of nearly two to one among primary voters, according to an NBC News/Wall Street Journal poll.
+It’s through this compromised screen that we are now seeing the Democratic presidential field narrow to three, with former Secretary of State Hillary Clinton widening her lead over Sen. Bernie Sanders (I-Vermont) in Iowa by a margin of nearly two to one among primary voters, according to an NBC News/Wall Street Journal poll.
 She has also recently gained a small lead over Sanders in New Hampshire.

 As Matt Taibbi recently argued, many in the mainstream journalism establishment set out to cover candidates with immature, high-school-like prerequisites for determining whether they are “electable.”
 According to Taibbi, campaign-trail journalists have determined Sanders is “unelectable,” arguing, among other obnoxious standards, that he doesn’t “kiss enough babies.”

-Coverage of Sanders’ campaign, has, in fact, been more scant in terms of quantity of stories on nightly newscasts and in major newspapers like The New York Times than Clinton’s.
-While some media analysts say it might be reasonable that Clinton is covered more because she continues to lead in polls, that Martin O’Malley received more substantive coverage than Sanders in the run-up to the first Democratic debate on CNN seems implicitly prejudiced.
+Coverage of Sanders’s campaign, has, in fact, been more scant in terms of quantity of stories on nightly newscasts and in major newspapers like The New York Times, than Clinton’s.
+While some media analysts say it might be reasonable that Clinton is covered more because she continues to lead in polls, the fact that Martin O’Malley received more substantive coverage than Sanders in the run-up to the first Democratic debate on CNN seems implicitly prejudiced.